It's time for a little R&R...

 The Alliance for Independent Workers

-AiW focuses on rideshare drivers who are being affected by the development of autonomous taxi services.
+AiW focuses on organizing rideshare drivers who are being affected by the development of autonomous taxi services in California.
 Granted, this is a completely different market than trucking, but the core technologies and issues are the same.
-AiW

 Here's their Facebook page.
 You can also find them by their hashtag

-Gord Magill is the Hunter S. Thompson of trucking.
-He's a master driver with 27+ years of experience, from hauling on ice roads in Canada to land trains in Australia to the ice trucks at Burning Man.
-These days he's focused on bridging the gap between academia and drivers, especially regarding issues related to technology in trucking.
+Gord Magill is a master driver with 27+ years of experience, from hauling on ice roads in Canada to land trains in Australia to the ice trucks at Burning Man.
+These days he's focused on bridging the gap between academia, regulators, and drivers, especially regarding issues related to technology in trucking.
+Gord's a fantastic writer.
+He has a Substack page aptly titled Autonomous Truckers that dives into this issue in depth.
+He's also writing a book titled End of the Road: Inside the War on Truckers, which includes this topic.
+Stay tuned.

 The Over The Road Podcast with Paul Marhoefer